 - Introducing quiet hours on a regular basis to help people who struggle with music, tannoys and noise.

 Last year more than 750 organisations participated in Purple Tuesday, making a collective 1,500 commitments to improve how they meet the needs of disabled consumers.

 For more information on Purple Tuesday, please visit www.PurpleTuesday.org.uk

 For more information on Scrutton Bland please contact:

 Note to editors:

-The Scrutton Bland Group (Scrutton Bland) includes Scrutton Bland LLP, Scrutton Bland Financial Services Ltd, Scrutton Bland Insurance Brokers Ltd and Merrick Hill Commercial and is a provider of insurance broking, accountancy, tax, employees benefits and chartered independent financial advice.
+The Scrutton Bland Group (Scrutton Bland) includes Scrutton Bland LLP, Scrutton Bland Financial Services Ltd, Scrutton Bland Insurance Brokers Ltd and Merrick Hill Commercial and is a provider of insurance broking, accountancy, tax and chartered independent financial advice.
 From offices in Colchester, Ipswich, Cambridge and Diss.
 Scrutton Bland serve a range of clients from small owner managed businesses to large corporate organisations and offers professional advice on personal investments through to work place pensions.
 Merrick Hill Commercial is a trading name of S. Merrick Hill (Commercial) Ltd.